 2. Everyone has the right to expect fair treatment.
 We are all individuals with equal rights and responsibilities.
 This means you should try and be polite when disagreeing with others.
 When in doubt, disagree with the post, not the person.
 Name-calling and personal attacks are not allowed.
 Moderators and administrators will become involved if members are abusing one another.
 Please do not attack or insult anyone on the basis of their age, race, gender, beliefs, sexual orientation, political affiliation, intelligence, ability level or lifestyle choices.

-3. The discussion, sharing or encouragement of illegal material (game cracks, copyrighted torrents that are not in the public domain, etc.) is not allowed.
+3. The sharing or encouragement of illegal material or activities (game cracks, copyrighted torrents that are not in the public domain, etc.) is not allowed.
 Not only can this hurt our community, but it can also lead to potential legal complications.
-This also means you may not discuss the methods by which you might crack a game or program, and should not make any efforts to undermine anyone's security or livelihood.
+This also means you should take care when discussing the methods by which you might crack a game or program, and should not make any efforts to undermine anyone's security or livelihood.
 We cannot stop you pirating software or downloading illicit music, movies and books through other sources, but we ask that you not do it here, and not encourage others to do it either.
 If links to any material not hosted here at audiogames.net are provided, we cannot endorse their safety or legality, so please consider carefully.
 This is a rule we take very seriously.

 4. Spam will not be tolerated, and we will make every effort to keep spambots and the like away from the forum, or to limit the annoyance they cause when they inevitably show up.
 Please do not encourage or spread spam in any way.